School of Sport

 Why choose this course?

-We offer supervision for PhD research across a wide range of sport-related disciplines, including psychology, performance analysis, coaching science and sport sociology.
+We offer supervision for PhD research across a wide range of exercise-related disciplines, including dance science, physiology, psychology, biomechanics, performance analysis, and sociology.

 The Faculty of Education, Health and Wellbeing (FEHW) supports the research ambitions of over 240 doctoral students across Education, Health, Social Work and Social Care, Sport and Psychology.
 Our research community is diverse and dynamic, collaborating with local, regional and international students on innovative research projects.